← Back to 史記

 西 使 輿 西

 In the thirty-seventh year, Qin used You Yu's plan to attack the Rong king.
 They increased their territory by twelve states, opened a thousand li of land, and thus became hegemon of the western Rong.
 The Son of Heaven sent Zhao Gong Guo to congratulate Duke Mu with gold drums.
 In the thirty-ninth year, Duke Mu died and was buried in Yong.
 One hundred seventy-seven people followed him in death.
 Among Qin's good ministers, three from the Zi Yu clan named Yan Xi, Zhong Xing, and Zhen Hu were also among those who followed in death.
 The Qin people grieved for him and composed the song 'Yellow Bird'.
 The nobleman said: 'Duke Mu of Qin broadened his lands and increased his state.
 He submitted the strong Jin to the east and became hegemon of the Rong and Yi to the west.
 Yet he did not become the alliance leader of the feudal lords.
 This is also fitting.
 He died and abandoned his people, but gathered his good ministers to follow him in death.
 Moreover, when former kings passed away, they still left behind virtue and established laws.
 How much more so when taking away good people and worthy ministers whom the common people grieve for?
-Therefore we know Qin cannot campaign east again.'
+Therefore, we know Qin cannot campaign east again.'
 Duke Mu had forty sons.
 His crown prince Chong succeeded to the throne and was called Kang Gong.

 36